LeHack/Docker-network-research/README.md

 ```

 As you can see, Docker automatically handled creating the _Overlay_ network.
 Be aware that it will only be present on nodes which are actually running a given service.
 You can of course also create your own network and tell the service to use it via the _--network_ switch, but only during _service create_.

+Also note that the node labeling shown above is a very simple method of grouping your nodes into swarm subclusters.
+This allows to have a very fine-grained control over what is run where.

 #### Managing swarm services